 - Place a sell order when the sell fractal is detected below the alligator’s teeth.

-As you can see the Williams fractal trading indicator can be applied in several ways.
+As you can see, the Williams Fractal trading indicator can be applied in several ways.
 However, the way you use it depends exclusively on your personal preferences and trading strategies.
-Don’t forget to use the fractal trading indicator in combination with other tools.
-You can also consider to set up fractals with different time frames and look for opportunities generated from shorter time frames while the longer time frame fractals will act as a filter of the shorter frame signals.
+Don’t forget to use the Fractal trading indicator in combination with other tools.
+You can also consider setting up fractals with different time frames and look for opportunities generated from shorter time frames while the longer time frame fractals will act as a filter of the shorter frame signals.

-- Except for the highs and lows, fractals indicator also shows potential support and resistance levels of buy and sell positions;
+- Except for the highs and lows, a fractal indicator also shows potential support and resistance levels of buy and sell positions.

 - Traders should pay close attention to the fractals formation as some of them may provide misleading signals.